 Instead I read books like The Shock Doctrine and Caucasia, both of which I finished after things with him had kind of petered out, but the experience had awakened something in me whereby I wanted to try and understand more and not just stay ignorant because I could.
 Again, Whitecaps Player’s lackadaisical approach to everything meant he seemed neither perturbed nor even interested in that aspect of our very casual relationship.

 As seemed maybe inevitable, as his season was coming to an end so too did our dates.
-We never had a conversation about it, I just knew he was going back to visit his Mom in Maryland and then was heading back to Africa, amongst a few other vacation spots while on the off season.
+We never had a conversation about it, I just knew he was going back to visit his Mom in the States and then was heading back to Africa while on the off season.
 What I hadn’t really banked on was that during said off season, he’d also be traded to a team back in the US and so he was never back in Vancouver as far as I know, and things were just done.
 No words said, or needed.

 It turned out the guy I could communicate the least with, was the guy I didn’t really need to communicate with at all, and it was as refreshing as his cool, taught skin.